 In a comprehensive app development requirements template, the SRS acts as the bridge between planning and coding.
 For instance, in a logistics app, the SRS would define how the system calculates delivery times, processes real-time tracking, and scales to support thousands of users concurrently.
 It would also cover cross-platform issues related to different operating systems and devices.
 With this document, development teams can reduce the risk of costly misinterpretations, bugs, or rework later in the process.

 Technical parts will also be discussed—outlining characteristics and features in your application defines the corresponding functional requirements.
 An application development requirements template is the foundation for establishing the product backlog and organizing the whole software development process.
-As a result, you get less miscommunication and confusion and less time and money wasted, making the development process smoother overall.
-A well-planned app specification example covers business and tech aspects to help you get an accurate cost and time estimate of the software development process, as well as eases onboarding of new team members.
+As a result, you get less miscommunication and confusion and less time and money wasted, making the process smoother overall.
+A well-planned app specification example covers business and tech aspects to help you get an accurate cost and time estimate of the software development, as well as eases onboarding of new team members.

 This part of the requirements document will cover the following questions: